Aayush895/Shopping-List/README.md

 - Implementing the `delete item` functionality with the help of `event delegation` concept

-The issue was resolved by referring the article provided by [freecodecamp](https://www.freecodecamp.org/news/event-delegation-javascript/).
+The issue was resolved by referring to the article provided by [freecodecamp](https://www.freecodecamp.org/news/event-delegation-javascript/).
 Another thing that I learned while implementing this functionality was about the `composedPath()` method offered by the `event` object.
-You can refer the below code and use the [mdn-docs](https://developer.mozilla.org/en-US/docs/Web/API/Event/composedPath) to learn more about `composedPath()` method.
-You can refer the entire source code if you want more clarity on how this code works.
+You can refer to the below code and use the [mdn-docs](https://developer.mozilla.org/en-US/docs/Web/API/Event/composedPath) to learn more about `composedPath()` method.
+You can refer to the entire source code if you want more clarity on how this code works.

 ```javascript
 function deleteItem(e) {